vikingdata/articles/linux/vm/DOING/Linux_dev_under_VirtualBox_part1.md

 Original Copyright November 2024**_

 NOTE: This is very similar to having Linux as a Host instead of Windows.
-Any operating system as a host and there is little you have to do on the host.
+Any operating system as a host will do as there is little you have to do on the host.
+The only thing in this article is setting up the "shared" directory on different operating systems.
 I am just given a Windows laptop wherever I work, so I am stuck with it.

 My first article did not include "NAT Network", so I remade the article.
-The point is to have a private network and you can see the outside world.
+The point is to have a private network for your virtual boxes and you can see the outside world.
 With NAT Network, you don't have to worry about port forwarding and firewalls as much.